-We ask you to input certain information upon sign-up, such as a credit card, solely as a safety measure to ensure that our services are being accessed by legitimate users.
+The Starter plan requires a credit card upon sign-up solely as a safety measure to ensure that our services are being accessed by legitimate users.
 Acast is committed to offering the most comprehensive free plan in podcasting and maintaining the safety of our podcaster community.
 We understand that adding a credit card for a free service is unusual, but this policy helps make sure that your podcast is in good company.

 If you've chosen to sign up for our free tier, your credit card will never be charged.
 In the future, should you choose to upgrade to one of our paid plans with additional features, you'll easily be able to do so without being required to re-enter your credit card details.